Coy-Allen/BitburnerScripts/src/generators/readme.md

 ## part 2
 used to substitute for missing source files
 ## part 3
+used to determine what modules should be used for the main program
+## part 4
 used as an entry point for the main generator